markusfisch/bots/README.md

 	$ templates/bash/client HOSTNAME

-Where HOSTNAME is either the IP address or hostname of the machine the bots server is running on.
+Where HOSTNAME is either the IP address or hostname of the machine the server is running on.

-## Automate!
+## Playing automatically

 Of course, the challenge is to write a program that plays the game.